Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 As you have seen, the 36 words and the password of an account are enough for moving accounts around different clients.
 Note that clients do not _contain_ accounts but only the cryptographic information needed to access the accounts.
-If a client is uninstalled, the accounts that it used still exist in the remote
-@Type node and can still be re-imported and used in some other client, if we have written down their 36 words and still remember their passwords.
+If a client is uninstalled, the accounts that it used still exist in the remote Hotmoka node and can still be re-imported and used in some other client, if we have written down their 36 words and still remember their passwords.

 ## Anonymous Payments

-The fact that accounts in @Type are not just identified by their public key, but also by their storage reference inside the state of a node, makes it a bit more difficult, but not impossible, to execute anonymous transactions.
+The fact that accounts in Hotmoka are not just identified by their public key, but also by their storage reference inside the state of a node, makes it a bit more difficult, but not impossible, to execute anonymous transactions.
 We do not advocate the use of anonymity here, but it is true that, sometimes, one wants to remain anonymous and still receive a payment.

 > Anonymity is often used for illegal actions such as ransomware and blackmailing.
 > We are against such actions.
 This section simply shows that anonymity can be achieved
-> in @Type as well, although it is a bit harder than with other blockchains.
+> in Hotmoka as well, although it is a bit harder than with other blockchains.

 Suppose for instance that somebody, whom we call Anonymous, wants to receive from us a payment of 10,000 coins, but still wants to remain unknown.
 He can receive the payment in many ways:

 1. He could send us an anonymous email asking us to pay to a specific account, already existing in the state of the node.
-But this is not anonymous, since, in @Type, an account is an object and there must have been a transaction that created that object, whose payer is likely to be Anonymous or somebody in his clique.
+But this is not anonymous, since, in Hotmoka, an account is an object and there must have been a transaction that created that object, whose payer is likely to be Anonymous or somebody in his clique.
 That is, the identity of Anonymous can be inferred from the creator of the account.
 Therefore, Anonymous discards this possibility.